DejviUka/Quickshare_wifi_eth_win/README.md

  NOTES:
    - The script auto-elevates if not run as Administrator.
    - If no adapter matches the MAC list, the script will exit with an error.

- LICENSE:
-   MIT License (or your preferred license).

- END OF README